top of page

 Technical Details

-• ETL framework for processing thousands of vendor data feeds for millions of patients
+• ETL framework processing thousands of vendor data feeds covering millions of patients

-• Replacing legacy systems that required extensive manual operation and maintenance
+• Replacement of legacy systems that required extensive manual operation and maintenance

 • Generative AI for business rule to code transformation